trailofbits/essence/README.md

 it is required to specify the `-e` flag as otherwise pathing between `essence` and `handsanitizer` will break.

 ## Commands
-#### essence <input.bc>
+#### `essence <input.bc>`
 This command lists the functions in a bitcode file, together with their signature and purity level

-#### essence --build [--output/-o outputdir] [--no-template] <input.bc> f1 f2
+#### `essence --build [--output/-o outputdir] [--no-template] <input.bc> f1 f2`
 This command will build an executable for f1 and f2.
 The output directory can be specified, as well as that the json input template should not be (re)generated to preserve arguments inside the template file.

-#### essence --build-read-none <input.bc>
+#### `essence --build-read-none <input.bc>`
 Build all functions inside input.bc that are of purity level `read-none`

-#### essence --build-write-only <input.bc>
+#### `essence --build-write-only <input.bc>`
 Build all functions inside input.bc that are of purity level `write-only`

 ### About purity
-Our focus is primarly "pure" functions.
+Our focus is primarily "pure" functions.
 There are two major categories of pure functions

 1. `read none`:
    This category returns the same value for the same input every no matter how often the function is called.
-   Additionally a `read none` functions are not allowed to have side-effects and hence are not allowed to touch memory at all.
+   Additionally, a `read none` functions are not allowed to have side-effects and hence are not allowed to touch memory at all.

 2. `write only`: These functions are similar to `read none` with the exception that these _are_ allowed to _write_ to memory.
-Since they are not allowed read from memory the behaviour should still be identical for every identical input, but this class can save for instance the return values to a global variable
+Since they are not allowed to read from memory the behavior should still be identical for every identical input, but this class can save for instance the return values to a global variable

 ## Input routing / output routing
 ### Input
-To provide arguments to the function for which a standalone executable has been generated we provide convienent to use json input templates.
-These contain all global variables as well as a complete resprentation of the arguments possible arguments.
+To provide arguments to the function for which a standalone executable has been generated we provide convenient to use json input templates.
+These contain all global variables as well as a complete representation of the arguments.

-Essence also allows for setting the values underlying to value which point to memory.
+`essence` also allows for setting the values to which the pointer points.

 example: